-US charges Chinese companies in trade secrets theft
+U.S. charges Chinese companies with theft of trade secrets from Micron Technology

-WASHINGTON (AP) — The Justice Department has charged companies in China and Taiwan and three individuals with stealing trade secrets from a U.S. semi-conductor company.
+WASHINGTON (AP) — The United States has charged companies in China and Taiwan and three individuals with stealing trade secrets from Boise-based semiconductor company Micron Technology, the Justice Department announced Thursday.

-Attorney General Jeff Sessions and other officials were announcing the case Thursday.
+The charges come amid heightened trade tensions between China and the U.S. and as American officials raise alarms about the threat of Chinese economic espionage.

-The prosecution comes amid a mounting tariff battle between China and the U.S., and as American officials raise alarms about the threat of Chinese economic espionage.
+The Justice Department says the defendants, including a Chinese-owned company singled out this week by the Trump administration, targeted Micron over a technology it produces that stores memory in electronics.

-The defendants include a Chinese-owned company singled out this week by the Trump administration.
-The Justice Department says the company targeted Idaho-based Micron over a technology that it produces that stores memory in electronics.
+The Trump administration this week imposed restrictions on technology exports to one of the indicted companies, Fujian Jinhua Integrated Circuit Co.

 Most Read Business Stories